BieAnimaton/Rename-Bulk-Files/README.md

 # Rename Bulk Files

-This project renames a lot of files' name for a single (like "imgs") and create an sequence (increasing numbers).
+This project renames a lot of files name for a single (like "imgs") and create an sequence (increasing numbers).

 ## Notes :books:
 - Python programming to train skills.